• Skip to primary navigation

 Dessert

-christmas crack candy
+christmas crack, chocolate saltine candy

 This crunch chocolaty saltine toffee is a classic holiday treat takes minutes to make.
 It's everyone's favorite.
 Highly addictive.